influxdata/docs-v2/content/influxdb/cloud/notebooks/clean-data.md

 ---
 title: Normalize data with notebooks
 description: >
-  Clean, standardize, or normalize you data to make it easier to compare with other measurements.
+  Learn how to create a notebook that normalizes or cleans data to make it easier to work with.
 weight: 105
-influxdb/cloud/tags:
+influxdb/cloud/tags: [notebooks]
 menu:
   influxdb_cloud:
-    name: Normalize data with notebooks
+    name: Normalize data
     parent: Notebooks
 ---